thibmeu/http-message-signatures-directory/draft-meunier-webbotauth-registry.md

-IANA is requested to create a new "Signature Agent Card Parameters" registry in a new "Signature Agent Card" page to list metadata for signature agent protocols. defined for use with the Privacy Pass token authentication scheme.
-These identifiers are two-byte values, so the maximum possible value is 0xFFFF = 65535.
+IANA is requested to create a new "Signature Agent Card Parameters" registry in a new "Signature Agent Card" page to list metadata for signature agent protocols.

 ### Registration template